 In February, the Salt Lake Zoological Society is formed to “provide direction and funding,” to assist in the acquisition of animals and the general development of the Zoo’s grounds.
-The Zoological Society solicits donations for beautification, fencing, moats, ponds and animal houses.
-Throughout the Depression, Society members sold flowers to raise money to feed the animals.
+All work of beautification, preparing fences, moats, ponds, and animal houses donated or paid for by donation.
+During Great Depression, the Zoological Society sold flowers to raise money to feed the animal collection.

 On July 31, the Zoo’s “Main Building” (the old Elephant Building) is dedicated to the children of Salt Lake.
 On August 1, the Zoo opens to a whopping crowd of 14,000 people, many of whom arrived by public bus!

 Later that year, the first Monkey Island is constructed – near the site of Primate Forest.

 On August 14, a stone relief carving of Princess Alice on the front of the “Main Building” is unveiled and dedicated.
 Local sculptor J.R.
 Fox donates the carving.
 Building materials are contributed by the Zoological Society and area businesses.